electron/electron/docs/api/browser-window.md

 If the page is not visible, `rect` may be empty.
 The page is considered visible when its browser window is hidden and the capturer count is non-zero.
 If you would like the page to stay hidden, you should ensure that `stayHidden` is set to true.

-The size of returned [NativeImage](native-image.md) will be `outputSize` if it was provided.
-Default is the size of WebContents in physical pixels, that is WebContents height multiplied by device pixel ratio and WebContents width multiplied by device pixel ratio.
 **Note:** The size might be bigger than size of containing window.
 **Note:** When using `outputSize` it is responsibility of caller to preserve aspect ratio.
 If aspect ratio of `outputSize` is not the same as page aspect ratio the output image will be scaled.
 **Note:** Consider using `outputSize` when creating thumbnails.
 It may improve speed on low-end devices.